Mature Red Blood Cells live about 4 months.

 Of interesting note to CADs.
 Numerous CADs have given us feedback that they experience body aches that some describe as bone pain.
 A constant nagging pain all over that doesn’t seems get relief from changing positions, etc. Many discussions indicate this may occur during periods of hemolysis or bouts with anemia when the body’s bone marrow is attempting to produce excessive amounts of new Red Blood Cells to compensate.

 This would make sense since this Retic function is performed in the bone marrow.
 We would like more confirmation from CADs that have Retic Rate blood tests run, during these periods of unexplained body aches.

 There are four major Categories of Anemia.
 Then there are numerous other sub-categories that fall under the four.

 Hemolytic Anemia typically has an above normal Retic Rate.

-Aplastic Anemia, Iron Deficiency Anemia, and Pernicious Anemia are associated with a lower than normal Retic Rate.
+The other thre categories of Anemia are associated with a lower than normal Retic Rate.

 Parvo B19 Virus

 Epstein-Barr (Mono-Mononucleosis-Herpesvirus 4)